elastic/kibana/legacy_rfcs/text/0018_buildkite.md

 #### Configuration

 The configuration is stored in a `json` file (default: `.ci/pull-requests.json`) in the repo for which pull requests will be monitored.
-Multiple branches in the repo can store different configurations, or one configuration (e.g. in `master`) can cover the entire repo.
+Multiple branches in the repo can store different configurations, or one configuration (e.g. in `main`) can cover the entire repo.

 Example configuration: